Emily Elbert: Events and touring

-Elbert has performed in more than 35 countries, and opened for artists including Emily King, Nick Hakim, Big Thief, Richie Havens, Victor Wooten, Leon Russell, Kaki King, The Wood Brothers, G. Love & Special Sauce, Tuck & Patti, Jorge Drexler, Bruno Major, Moonchild, Robben Ford, Los Angeles Guitar Quartet, Joan Osborne. and Jacob Collier.
+Elbert has performed in more than 35 countries, and opened for artists including Norah Jones, Emily King, Nick Hakim, Big Thief, Richie Havens, Victor Wooten, Leon Russell, Kaki King, The Wood Brothers, G. Love & Special Sauce, Tuck & Patti, Jorge Drexler, Bruno Major, Moonchild, Robben Ford, Los Angeles Guitar Quartet, Joan Osborne. and Jacob Collier.

+As a supporting musician, Elbert has played in the touring bands of Esperanza Spalding, Jenny Lewis, Jacob Collier, and Leon Bridges.
+She also performed on television specials and other events with Sara Bareilles, Lorde, and Mike Gordon of Phish, and in the opening sequence of Beyoncé's 2024 Beyoncé Bowl.